Gopal-Khadka/GameHub2/README.md

 ## Searching Games

 We use `form` and `input` element to implement search functionality.
 We then send the entered input as `searchValue` to RAWG API and display the fetched games.

+## Dynamic Heading For Games

+Since there are filters like `genre` and `platforms`, we can compute the heading based on the filters to render it visually.